 The Practice will process personal data during the duration of any treatment and will continue to store only the personal data needed for eight years after the contract has expired to meet any legal obligations.
 After eight years all personal data will be deleted, unless basic information needs to be retained by The Practice to meet future obligations to you, such as erasure details.
 Records concerning minors will be retained until the child has reached the age of twenty-five.

-Data is stored online on the confidential web-based software Cliniko and Finger-ink which can also be accessed by the administrative team and associates of The Practice.
+Data is stored online on the confidential web-based software Cliniko, Finger-ink and Physitrack which can also be accessed by the administrative team and associates of The Practice.
 Data will be accessed and may be stored on password-protected computers, laptops, tablets and mobile phones as well as a secure online backup system.
-Pre-consultation forms filled in on the Chiltern breastfeeding Partnership Website will go directly to a Chiltern Breastfeeding Partnership work email and stored securely on the Chiltern Breastfeeding Partnership Website.
-This will only be accessed by members of Chiltern Breastfeeding Partnership.

 The Practice endeavours to ensure paper data is stored securely.